craigrow/MyStockTrackerApp/docs/FEATURE_GAPS.md

 2. In addition to total gain, total invested, and cash balance, there should be a Total Dividends Received indicator.
 3. If there is not price data for a specific stock, do not include it in the portfolio and show an error to the user.
 4. Enable users to edit and/or delete transactions.
 (UI placeholders implemented, backend functionality needed)
+9. ✅ IMPLEMENTED: ETF performance comparisons with time-period matching from actual purchase dates (vs QQQ and vs VOO columns).
 5. ✅ IMPLEMENTED: The user needs a way of viewing all of the transactions (buy, sell, dividend) that are in the portfolio.
+Comprehensive transactions page with performance calculations and ETF comparisons.
 6. Large CSV imports (100+ rows) cause production timeouts due to extensive price fetching during import.
 Need to implement asynchronous import or batch processing.
 7. ✅ FIXED: Today vs Market box was showing incorrect date range (Friday-to-yesterday instead of yesterday-to-now when market open).
 Fixed date calculation logic.
 8. Application error on initial page load after deployment - requires page reload to fix.
 Possible Heroku dyno cold start or database connection issue.